rayvoelker/js-loc-callnumbers/README.md

 [https://code.google.com/p/library-callnumber-lc](https://code.google.com/p/library-callnumber-lc/wiki/Home)

 Unfortunately, the regular expression used in this project may have very distinct limitations in your particular institution; so please let me know if anyone out there has a more complete regular expression (or a more reliable way to parse and "normalize") that defines any and all perfectly valid Library of Congress Call Numbers.

+TODO:
+===
+1. Add a method, or modify the sort method to also return the previous position of each of the sorted items.
+--+ useful situtations for this might inclued inserting a single, or group of call numbers into a pre-sorted array, sorting the array, and then tracking where those items ended up in relationship to the orginal list.
+1. Add a "reshelve" method to make it simple to read a list, and see if a call number is out of position in relationship to the previos and next call numbers in the list.
+This method may or may not be outside of the scope of this class, but still could be very useful for implementing a more "on-the-fly" or, near-real-time shelving application.